Dmcdodge1/IDS6938-SimulationTechniques-1/Homework2/Readme.md

 Implementing 2 features on the extra features list.
 Pick any feature on the "*extra features*" list below to customize your assignment to fit your interests.
 Please document this in your writeup. (*Note: These should total 10pts.
 You could successfully implement a feature worth 10pts or greater.
 This also fulfills this requirement.
 The features are assigned points based on difficulty.
 The 5pt features are more straightforward.*)

 ##Part 5 - Final Report (10 pts)
-Write up the results to the previous sections in the main *readme.md* in your forked repository.
-Turn in the URL for your fork in webcourses.
-Be visual.
-The report should contain the graphs and analysis requested.
-I have high expectations for the documentation here and you should allot the proper time to compose the writeup.

 ##Extra Features (Extra Credit - 25pts)